sac3g15/CoastSat_noc/README.md

 CoastSat_nocs is an open-source software toolkit written in Python that enables users to obtain time-series of shoreline position at any coastline worldwide from 30+ years (and growing) of Landsat 7, 8 and Sentinel-2.
 This is a toolkit which has been developed by Vos et al., 2019 originally named Coastsat found here (https://github.com/kvos/CoastSat).

 Coastsat_nocs has banched from coastsat to include the following changes:
-* Retrieve median composites of satellite data
+* Retrieve median composites of satellite data - I.e. ‘['2000-01-01', '2000-12-31']’ creates a single shoreline from all satellite images in the year 2000.
+* The user can loop through multiple study areas rather than a single polygon
-* Retrieve images from multiple date ranges
+* Multiple date ranges (+ satellites) can be specified
 * A co-registration process from Landsat to Sentinel-2*
 * Automated shoreline editing models
 * Instructions for shoreline change rate and forecasting (10- and 20-Year) using Digital Shoreline Analysis System (DSAS) - ArcMap plug-in.
+* Landsat 5 not available in this code – working on solution

 *Coregistration process uses displace() and displacement() from GEE.
 In some areas there remains a coregistration issue which can be seen when there are large and unexpected distances between shorelines delineated between Landsat and Sentinel images.
 GEE documents are relatviely unclear on the exact methods of the functions used to coregister images, but we are working on this issue.